A Valentine’s Day Ode to Chromat

 story / Tiffany Diane Tso

-This Valentine’s Day during #NYFW, I want to write a love letter to a brand that has rewritten and rejected the rules of mainstream fashion since its inception in 2010: Chromat.
-This label is unequivocally the brightest beacon of hope for an inclusive, intersectional feminist fashion future.
+This Valentine’s Day during #NYFW, I want to write a love letter to a brand that has rejected and rewritten the rules of mainstream fashion since its inception in 2010: Chromat.
+Without overstating this, the label is unequivocally the brightest beacon of hope for an inclusive, intersectional feminist fashion future.

 I was introduced to Chromat in the summer of 2011, when an Austin-based online retailer I worked for began carrying the brand.
 Even without much context, those wire-framed grid bustiers and dresses that arrived in those cardboard boxes in the mail reshaped my entire context of wearable fashion.
 Designer Becca McCharen’s garments pulled off both sexy and punk rock in an unconventional, yet structured, way.